 SCHOOL YEAR FIRST SACRAMENTS

-Registration for eligible students in need of First Communion preparation will close September 6th, 2016.
+Registration for eligible students in need of First Communion preparation for 2017-18 school year will be August 6th, 2017 from 9am-4pm Social Hall.

 For more information, please contact the Director.